kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 # Stochastic Approximation Process

 This package was made for this purpose.
-Given a stochastic process, we want to approximate the process using either a scenario tree or a scanario lattice.
+Given a stochastic process, we want to approximate the process using either a scenario tree or a scenario lattice.

-Every stochastic approximation iteraion modifies one path within the tree towards the new sequence.
+Every stochastic approximation iteration modifies one path within the tree towards the new sequence.
 In this way the approximating quality of the tree is improved each time a new sample is observed.
-The tree is not stable in the beginiing but with more and more iterations, the scenario tree converges in probabilitiy.
+The tree is not stable in the beginning but with more and more iterations, the scenario tree converges in probability.
 The resulting tree can be used for decision making process.

 The stochastic approximation process is outlined as follows:

 1. Decide on the branching structure of the tree/ lattice,

-2. Start with a tree/lattice (which is more of a qualified quess) with the stated branching structure,
+2. Start with a tree/lattice (which is more of a qualified guess) with the stated branching structure,

-3. Genarate one sample from a particular known distribution with the same length and dimension as the states of the nodes of the tree/lattice.
+3. Generate one sample from a particular known distribution with the same length and dimension as the states of the nodes of the tree/lattice.

 4. The algorithm finds a sequence of nodes in the tree where the distance between the states of those nodes and the generated sample is minimal.
 The algorithm then updates the states of those nodes with the values in the generated sample.
 The states of other nodes remains unchanged.